duyluandethuong/laptop_battery_test/README.md

 Pull the repo, then follow the instruction above.
 You should start checking the `test.py` file, it is the entry file for the whole script.
 I'm thinking changing it to a __main__ script

+# Trouble shooting, Q&A:

+**Q: Cannot run Python in command prompt?**
+A: If you open the command prompt before you install Python, the `python` command has not been registered to PATH.
+Simply close command prompt or open a new tab will solve the issue.